-Class 1 Reception an d Year 1 Reception Year 1 mer Wider World begin to follow the rules and routines explain who or what they are responsible for in their classroom explain what 'rules' mean and how they help all of us explain why it is important for them to carry out classroom responsibilities and what happens responsibilities are not carried out • explain the reasons for rules , know right from wrong and try to behave accordingly describe some ways of they are looked after and how they look after others name a range of different jobs that people in the local community do and describe the work they do and how it helps others mel Wid • identify the different groups they belong to (e.g. friends, class, year group, faith) • identify the different roles within groups (e.g. friend, pupil, member, leader, teacher) Summ in the W develop a basic understanding of what it means to be 'unique' explain what it means to be 'unique' - there is only one of something, and not one thing exactly the same exists anywhere in the world recognise they are unique - there is no-one exactly like them and identify things they think are unique or special about themselves Living describe what the local environment is like describe what makes the local environment pleasant / not so pleasant identify what we can do / not do to help care for the school and home environment know that we use money to buy things identify how money is obtained (won, borrowed, found, earned, presents) explain where money can be stored to keep it safe understand that things they own were bought identify why someone might want to spend their money
+Elm Class Reception and Year 1 Year 1 p begin to follow the rules and routines explain who or what they are responsible for in their classroom explain what 'rules' mean and how they help all of us explain why it is important for them to carry out classroom responsibilities and what happens responsibilities are not carried out mer Wider World explain the reasons for rules , know right from wrong and try to behave accordingly describe some ways of they are looked after and how they look after others name a range of different jobs that people in the local community do and describe the work they do and how it helps others Wid • identify the different groups they belong to (e.g. friends, class, year group, faith) • identify the different roles within groups (e.g. friend, pupil, member, leader, teacher) Sum develop a basic understanding of what it means to be 'unique' explain what it means to be 'unique' - there is only one of something, and not one thing exactly the same exists anywhere in the world recognise they are unique - there is no-one exactly like them and identify things they think are unique in or special about themselves Living describe what the local environment is like describe what makes the local environment pleasant / not so pleasant identify what we can do / not do to help care for the school and home environment know that we use money to buy things identify how money is obtained (won, borrowed, found, earned, presents) explain where money can be stored to keep it safe understand that things they own were bought identify why someone might want to spend their money